 Adult sports education in NYC?

 I'm a college undergraduate who almost never played competitive sports outside of gym class during high school.
 Recently, I have played soccer with co-workers from my internship and enjoyed doing so very much.
 I'll probably take a soccer or tennis class come September.
-My question is this: Outside of Columbia, are there programs in which adults come together to play and learn competitive sports?
+My question is this: Outside of school, are there programs in which adults come together to play and learn competitive sports?
 I've searched on the web and found several programs run by the city parks for children; but I've found none for adults.
 I'm interested in both programs that have fees and those that have none, both programs that are formal and drills-oriented and those that are not.